 In the spring of 2013, I moved into a pre-war townhouse in Brooklyn Heights after living in Manhattan for 11 years.
-I’d loved New York City since the day I moved here as a wide-eyed 23-year-old with big career aspirations and an even bigger sense of uncertainty.
-And while I quickly made Manhattan home, soaking in all of the experiences it offered, spontaneity and risk-taking were not core to my being.
+I’d loved New York City since the day I moved here as a wide-eyed grad with big career aspirations and a bigger sense of uncertainty.
+And while I made Manhattan home, soaking in all of the experiences it offered, spontaneity and risk-taking were not core to my being.
 Which is why jumped at the chance to veer outside of my comfort zone and cross the East River for a new experience.

 Finding this place was a bit like like falling in love.
-I’d always recognized the things I was looking for in my mind, but then other elements spoke to my heart and gave me that inexplicable feeling that it’s right, despite its flaws – and actually because of them.
-And I had no choice but to surrender.
+In my mind, I knew all of the qualities I was looking for.
+But there were other elements I couldn’t quite name, which spoke to my heart and gave me that inexplicable feeling that it was for me.
+I had to surrender.

-And that I did, propelled out of my Gramercy neighborhood I’ve called home for years.
+And that I did, propelled out of my Gramercy neighborhood to Brooklyn.
 It wasn’t a huge move geographically, but for me, it felt significant.
-On moving day, once I scrubbed the dirt and dust from my body and called it a night after a day of unpacking, I truly felt at home, and have ever since.
+On moving day, once I rinsed the day from my body and called it a night, I truly felt at home.

-– Kate Snyder – designer, urban gardener, and lifelong furniture re-arranger
+– Kate Snyder – interior designer, urban gardener, and lots in between